atomjoy/openlayers-map-marker/README.md

 # Openlayers map marker (ver.
 6)

+How to create a simple map with a marker and popup using OpenLayers?
+How to add a marker to OpenLayers map?
 OpenLayers map marker with popup.
 Create marker with geolocation or double click.
 Delivery area with polygon.
 Multiple markers with html popups.
 Animated markers.

 ## Map file contains